saturneric/GpgFrontend/docs/manual/view-keypair-info.md

 #### Actual Usage

 The actual usage of the master key and all subkeys.
+It is the union of their usage.
+If there is only one master key in the key pair that can be used for signing, but this master key does not exist.
+Then the signature usage will not appear here, only in Normal Usage.
-When there is only one subkey that can be used for signing, if it has expired, the signature purpose will not be displayed here.
+In addition, when there is only one subkey that can be used for signing, if it has expired, the signature purpose will not be displayed here.

 #### Expires on

 The expiration time of the master key.
+When the master key expires, it will be invalid.
+You cannot use it for any operation.
+In addition, the subkeys in the key pair will also be unavailable.
+Fortunately, you can change the expiration time of the master key at any time, or even set it to never expire.
+The prerequisite for this is that the master key exists.

 #### Last Update